agp-ka32/LayoutGMN-pytorch/README.md

 The naming of each of the files is self-explanatory.

-## Credits
-This Pytroch implementation of the code has been .

 ## Citation
 If you find our work useful in your research, please consider citing: